smoores-dev/storyteller/docs/docs/administering.md

 In the future, Storyteller will support "Collections" of books, so that administrators can more selectively share their library with users.

+### Manually sharing invite links

+The easiest way to invite users is to simply copy the invite link that Storyteller provides for you and share it with your intended user.

 ### Setting up email

-In order to invite new users to your server, Storyteller requires access to an SMTP server.
+If you'd like, you can connect Storyteller to an SMTP server.
 This will allow Storyteller to send emails on your behalf, so that your users can receive unique invitation links to set up their accounts.

 The SMTP configuration lives on the "Settings" page of the web interface.
 You'll need to provide the host, port, credentials, and "From" address, as well as the